Investing Brokerages & Advisors

 Product details

-• Offers rewards for transferring investments or funding an active investing account
+• Perks: Rewards for transferring investments or funding an active investing account

-SoFi® provides a number of financial products, such as bank accounts, credit cards, and loans.
-It also offers investing through SoFi Active Invest, which lets you trade stocks and ETFs on your own or have the platform create a portfolio based on your risk tolerance and goals.16 There are no commissions, monthly fees, or account minimums.
+SoFi® is a reputable company that offers a range of financial products, including deposit accounts, credit cards, and loans.
+It also offers investing through SoFi Active Invest, which lets you trade stocks and ETFs on your own or have the platform create a portfolio based on your risk tolerance and goals.17 There are no commissions, monthly fees, account minimums, or even subscriptions.

-Another unique SoFi Active Invest feature is advice from certified financial planners who can help you create a budget, build an emergency fund, learn how to invest, and reach your financial goals.
-These planners are fiduciaries and legally obligated to put your needs first.
+Another unique SoFi Active Invest feature is advice from certified financial planners who can help you create a budget, build an emergency fund, learn how to invest, and reach your financial goals.16 These planners are fiduciaries legally obligated to put your needs first.
+If you're a beginner to investing or need to address a money issue, we think this extra guidance would be invaluable.

 Pros